marcsgil/StructuredLight.jl/docs/src/initial_profiles.md

 ### Examples

-Analytical propagation of a hermite-gaussian with adjusted waist:
+Analytical propagation of a Hermite-Gauss with adjusted waist:
 ```julia
 using StructuredLight
 rs = LinRange(-5,5,256)